Consistent estimator: Definition

 This definition uses g(θ) instead of simply θ, because often one is interested in estimating a certain function or a sub-vector of the underlying parameter.
-In the next example we estimate the location parameter of the model, but not the scale:
+In the next example, we estimate the location parameter of the model, but not the scale:

 Examples

 Sample mean of a normal random variable

 Suppose one has a sequence of statistically independent observations {X1, X2, ...} from a normal N(μ, σ2) distribution.
 To estimate μ based on the first n observations, one can use the sample mean: Tn = (X1 + ... + Xn)/n.
 This defines a sequence of estimators, indexed by the sample size n.

 From the properties of the normal distribution, we know the sampling distribution of this statistic: Tn is itself normally distributed, with mean μ and variance σ2/n.
 Equivalently, $\scriptstyle (T_n-\mu)/(\sigma/\sqrt{n})$ has a standard normal distribution:

 as n tends to infinity, for any fixed ε > 0.
-Therefore, the sequence Tn of sample means is consistent for the population mean μ (recalling that $\Phi$ is the cumulative distribution of the normal distribution).
+Therefore, the sequence Tn of sample means is consistent for the population mean μ (recalling that $\Phi$ is the cumulative distribution of the standard normal distribution).